igearfs/MirthConnectMicrosoftCalendar/README.md

 🚨 **This software is provided "as is", without warranty of any kind.**
 🚨 **The advice is "as is", without warranty of any kind.**
 📌 **You assume all risks related to using this code, including but not limited to data loss, security vulnerabilities, and unexpected behavior.**
-📌 **This project does NOT guarantee HIPAA compliance or any legal protections.**
 📌 **Test thoroughly before production and modify as needed.**

 ---